HiveKa/HiveKa/README.md

 # Hive Storage Handler for Kafka

-Apache Hive's storage handler to add support in Apache Hive to be able to query data from Apache Kafka
+HiveKa is Apache Hive's storage handler that adds support in Apache Hive to query data from Apache Kafka.
+This provides an opportunity to Kafka users to inspect data ingested by Kafka without writing complex Kafka consumers.
+Hive makes it possible to run complex analytical queries across various data sources, like, HDFS, Solr, Hbase, etc..
+HiveKa extends this support to Kafka.

 Visit our [website](http://hiveka.weebly.com/).